 Mr. Peter Stephen Paul Brook, a stage director who has exerted an extraordinary, worldwide influence over theater and drama, passed away on July 2, 2022 at the age of 97.

 A musicologist Dr. Richard Taruskin passed away on July 1, 2022 at the age of 77.

 The Inamori Foundation opened the applications for the 2023 Inamori Research Grants on July 1, 2022.
 The application is open until August 31, 2022, 17:00 (JST).

 We interviewed Dr. Hayashi, who is studying the child mind using lies as a lead, to give us a detailed account on this topic of great interest.

 The Inamori Foundation is pleased to announce the 2022 Kyoto Prize laureates at around 15:00 on June 17 (JST.)
 This year the press conference is going to be live streamed on the YouTube Kyoto Prize channel.
 Please join us online!

-The Inamori Foundation announced the 2022 fellows for the Inamori Research Institute for Science (InaRIS) Fellowship Program on March 18, 2022.
+The Inamori Foundation started to accept applications for the 2023 Inamori Research Institute for Science (InaRIS) Fellowship on May 23, 2022.